superdurszlak/superdurszlak.github.io/_posts/2024-10-26-observability-in-distributed-systems.md

 ## Metrics

 [Metrics](https://opentelemetry.io/docs/concepts/signals/metrics/) describe a set of measurements and indicators, which are typically continuously exposed by an application at runtime.
-In a typical application instrumented with metrics, they are exposed via some API (oftentimes an HTTP endpoint) as a set of values annotated with metric name, type, and relevant labels or attributes.
+In a typical application instrumented with metrics, they are either pushed by application instrumentation to a metrics server/collector, or exposed via some API (oftentimes an HTTP endpoint) as a set of values annotated with metric name, type, and relevant labels or attributes.
 Due to their nature, metrics are primarily used to supply measurements of quantifiable characteristics of a component or system, which are then periodically collected and sent to a metrics server to be processed as time series.

 ### Types of metrics